AdityaSreevatsaK/DS-ML-Playground/a. Overview/Possum Morphometric Analysis.md

 ## Objective:
 - Predict the age of possums based on morphometric measurements.
-- Predict head lensegth of possums as a continuous feature.
+- Predict head length of possums as a continuous feature.
 - Classify possum sex using the available features.

 ## Technology Stack <small>[(View Code)](../c.%20Jupyter%20Notebooks/Possum%20Morphometric%20Analysis.ipynb)</small>